jdodson/jdodson/README.md

 Welcome friend ❤️

-My name is [Jon Dodson](http://jdodson.org) an Engineer, built the video game community [Cheerful Ghost](https://cheerfulghost.com) 👻, text based mini-MMO [Tale of the White Wyvern](https://thewhitewyvern.com)🐉 and a father to Finley.
+My name is [Jon Dodson](http://jdodson.org) and I'm an Engineer, built the video game community [Cheerful Ghost](https://cheerfulghost.com) 👻, text based mini-MMO [Tale of the White Wyvern](https://thewhitewyvern.com)🐉 and a father to Finley.

 I work at [Salesforce](https://salesforce.com) for [Trailhead](https://trailblazer.me/id/jdodson)🏕  as a Lead Member of Technical Staff.